 The basic outline of the schedule

 • Introduction to the Course, the course framework structure (Big Ideas, Topics, Learning Objectives.
-The Calculator and Computer software (freeware provided) as basic tools – statistical software will be provided for your (and your classroom) use.
+The Calculator and Computer software as basic tools – statistical software will be provided for your (and your classroom) use.

 • Unit 1: Exploring One-Variable Data.
 Amphibians, Circadian rhythms, Old pottery, and that age-old question: Are snakes left-handed?